 The California Fair Employment and Housing Act prohibits workplace discrimination or harassment based on actual or perceived ancestry, age (40+), color, disability, genetic information, gender identity or expression, marital status, medical condition, military or veteran status, national origin, race, religion, sex/gender, and sexual orientation.

 Most people know that blatant acts of discrimination and harassment are illegal, and most people can identify the obvious ones: the coworker who uses racial slurs, the manager who inappropriately touches female employees, the employer who will not hire or promote a certain worker because of their sexual orientation.
-However, even more subtle forms of discrimination that may not appear wrong on their face are still prohibited.
+However, even more subtle forms of discrimination that may not appear wrong on their face are still prohibited if they impact your employment.

 Subtle acts of discrimination based on these actual or perceived classes can take many forms.